ooni/ooni.org/content/post/thailand-internet-censorship.md

 [Access Now](https://www.accessnow.org/) for funding this research.
 We also thank all the anonymous and brave volunteers in Thailand who have run and continue to run ooniprobe, thus making this research possible.

+*Note: This report was updated on 20th March 2017, following its publication.*